-2 ONS Provisional 2018 Public Sector Gender Pay Gap
+2 ONS Provisional 2019 Public Sector Gender Pay Gap

-The Council's mean bonus pay3 gap is 55.3% and the median is 53.6%.
-The Council uses performance pay in a limited way with only 37 employees (8.8% of the workforce) receiving a performance payment in the pay period ending 31 March 2018 - 24 were women and 13 were men.
+The Council's mean bonus pay gap is 30.7% and the median is -69.8%.
+The Council uses performance pay in a very limited way with only 5 employees (1.1% of the workforce) receiving a performance payment in the pay period ending 31 March 2019 - 2 were women and 3 were men.
+The minus median figure indicates that female bonus was higher than male bonus when using this measure.

-The bonus gap is much higher than the overall pay gap because of the limited number of people that get a performance related payment.
-Bonus payments are used in specialist areas and high profile roles that have proved difficult to recruit to.
-In 2017/18 a larger number of limited bonus payments were made (less than £300) predominantly to teams with more female employees.
-This resulted in the median gap increasing from 7% to 53.6% for the 2018 data analysis.
+The bonus gap is significantly different to the overall pay gap because of the very limited number of people that get a performance related payment.
+Bonus payments are mainly used in specialist areas and high-profile roles that have proved difficult to recruit to.